- Born: 1816, Biddeford ME

 - He appeared on the 1880 census taken at Deering ME, listed as a britannia manufacturer and silverplater.

 Rufus married Emma Bedelia Sargent on 25 Aug 1845 in Portland ME.
-(Emma Bedelia Sargent was born in 1826 in Auburn ME.)
+(Emma Bedelia Sargent was born in 1826 in Auburn ME and died in 1910 in Deering ME.)

 Rufus next married Emmaline S. Stevens, daughter of Zachariah Brackett Stevens and Miriam Pote Berry.
 (Emmaline S. Stevens was born on 15 Nov 1811 in Westbrook ME and died on 28 Dec 1840 in Deering ME.)